 02 Mar / Dianova participates in the 63rd Session of the CND

 Torres Vedras, 2 March, 2020.
 The 63rd Session of the CND (Commission on Narcotic Drugs), the UN central drug policy-making body, takes place from 2 to 6 March in Vienna, Austria.
-Representatives of Member States, UN agencies, supranational organizations, and the academia, civil society organizations will also be present, including Dianova International on behalf of its members from the international network like Dianova Portugal.
+Representatives of Member States, UN agencies, supranational organizations, and the academia, civil society organizations will also be present.
+Including Dianova International on behalf of its members from the international network like Dianova Portugal.

 Among the many topics discussed this year will be the implementation of international drug control treaties.
 Including, more specifically, a vote on the classification of substances.
 Member States are expected to discuss the inclusion of 13 new substances under international control.
-However, the most important issue in this regard will be the reactions of Member States following the World Health Organization’s recommendations.
+However, the most important issue in this regard will be the reactions of Member States following the WHO’s recommendations.
 Specifically, that cannabis and associated substances, hitherto placed in the most restrictive class, Schedule 1, be rescheduled in the international drug control framework.

 From Dianova’s point of view, another key item on the CND agenda is inter-agency cooperation within the United Nations system.
 In this regard, Dianova calls on Member States to give greater visibility to the UN common position on drug control policies.

 Adopted in November 2018, this document promotes effective inter-agency collaboration and advocates more realistic and humane objectives. including, particularly, the decriminalization of drug possession for personal use, among others.

 The Agenda 2030 and the #ODS Health, Education and Partnerships